dotnet-websharper/docs/GettingStarted-CSharp.md

     File > New Project > Templates > Visual C# >
     WebSharper > UI.Next Client-Server Web Application

-* While WebSharper 4 is in beta, templates are under codename `Zafir`.

 This project defines a simple website, with both server and client-side components.
 To try it out, simply "Run" (F5) - you should